 This portion of the section is very similar to the area entering Highland Forest.
-Some elevation change and beautiful open woods as well as the stream to listen too and look for fossils.
+Some elevation change, beautiful open woods, and a stream to listen to and look for fossils.

 Click the photos to expand and for a more clear image as the gallery distorts them.

 End of the DeRuyter Reservoir to Cowles Settlement Road Section